MaleehaA23/ERP-Mosquito-Heterogeneity/README.md

 getwd()
 list.files()
 ```
 If it has been set correctly, you should see the working directory end in /Models.
-The files should include the folders Data, ArabiensisNewResults, CulexNewResults, SimulationResults, and FiguresAndTables, together with the model and analysis scripts e.g (RunModel1.R).
+The files should include the folders ArabiensisNewResults, CulexNewResults, SimulationResults, and FiguresAndTables, together with the model and analysis scripts e.g (RunModel1.R).

 All scripts use paths relative to the Models directory.
 The repository structure should therefore be retained.

 ## Data
-The analyis uses experimental hut trial data for _Anopholes arabiensis_ and _Culex_ mosquitoes.
+The analyis uses experimental hut trial data for _Anopheles arabiensis_ and _Culex_ mosquitoes.
 Separate datasets are used for the control and intervention arms.
 The datasets are not included in this repository.

 Before running the analysis, create a folder named `Data` inside the main